Graduate Course in Conservation Care Management of Collections - Museum Studies

 We use this data to carry out our obligations arising from your enquiry or booking.
 For details of how we handle data please refer to our Privacy Statement.

-Duration: One academic year (36 weeks) full time
+Duration: 1 academic year, full time

-School: Conservation
+School: School of Conservation

-Location: West Dean - including a six-week work placement elsewhere to support a student’s interest area
+Campus: West Dean - including a six-week work placement elsewhere to support a student’s interest area

 Scholarships and bursaries: See available funding